Michal Martychowiec (born in 1987) is a contemporary artist commuting between Berlin and China.

-I was Chinese artist for a day
+I was a Chinese artist for a day

-I was Chinese artist for a day is the first work in this ongoing project investigating the subject of the status from various perspectives of identity.
+I was a Chinese artist for a day is the first work in this ongoing project investigating the subject of the status from various perspectives of identity.
 There are many topics in question here: the matter of the institution of the museum and its role in shaping historic validity, human conception of the future, the insatiability of the markets, valuation of art, power of the state and last but not least the role of the artist.